lethain/staff-eng/src/markdown/guides/what-do-staff-engineers-actually-do.md

 Effective organizations streamline routine decision making.
 A good example of this is the process of reviewing contracts for potential enterprise customers.
 Early on, there will be some contracts signed that the product and engineering teams are uncomfortable supporting.
 After that happens a few times, the process will include more stakeholders in the review steps, and over time the right people will be in the right places at the right time.

+Even companies that are great at making routine decisions often struggle when an unexpected decision shows up.
-There's a second category of decisions, those which are both time-sensitive and important, and it's more challenging to get the right folks into the room before those decisions get finalized.
+The sort which is both time-sensitive and important, and it's challenging to even pull the right folks together before the decision needs to get made.
 It's frequent for [an organizational restructure](https://lethain.com/running-an-engineering-reorg/) to occur without valuable input that would have changed the outcome.
 Similarly, it's common for interview loops for infrequent roles--those where you might hire one person into them each year like executives or Staff-plus engineers in an early-stage company--to not evaluate the candidate on an important dimension.
 For some companies, even things like roadmap planning fall into this category.

 Staff-plus engineers are the folks who will often get unexpectedly pulled [into the room](https://staffeng.com/guides/getting-in-the-room) where this sort of decision is happening.
 This gives them the opportunity to inject the engineering context and perspective into a decision while it's still possible to change the outcome.
 These brief moments of input on critical decisions are unduly impactful and will allow you to inject an engineering perspective where it would otherwise be missed.
 Just remember that you're representing the interests of all of engineering, not just your own.